 Don’t believe what you see.
 It’s easy to steal the colors, logos and header of an established organization.
 Scammers can also make links look like they lead to legitimate websites and emails appear to come from a different sender.

 When in doubt, do a quick web search.
 If the survey is a scam, you may find alerts or complaints from other consumers.
 The organization’s real website may have further information.

 Watch out for a reward that’s too good to be true.
 If the survey is real, you may be entered in a drawing to win a gift card or receive a small discount off your next purchase.
 Few businesses can afford to give away $50 gift cards for completing a few questions.

-Finally, Marlboro’s 50th anniversary occurred in 2006.
-And while the brand occasionally sends coupons to registered customers, tobacco advertising and promotion is heavily restricted [PDF] and highly unlikely to ever occur on social media in the manner above.
+While Marlboro occasionally sends coupons to registered customers, tobacco advertising and promotion is heavily restricted (including a prohibition on free samples) and is highly unlikely to ever occur on social media in the manner posited above.